The Patrick Leigh Fermor Archive: Letters of Patrick and of Joan Leigh Fermor to Bent Juel-Jensen

 These materials were acquired by the National Library of Scotland in 2018 from Bernard Quaritch, a rare book shop in London, UK.
 In this addition is one letter and two postcards of Patrick Leigh Fermor and two letters from Joan Leigh Fermor, all addressed to Bent Juel-Jensen, an Oxford-based physician, scholar, and book collector.

-Letters of Sir Patrick Leigh Fermor to Eva Békássy v.
+Letters of Patrick Leigh Fermor to Eva Békássy v.
 Gescher

 There are 30 letters and postcards of Fermor to Eva Békássy v.
 Gescher spanning almost 20 years from 1979 to 1997, and one letter of Gescher to Fermor, dated 1988.
 Also kept with these is a single photocopied letter of Anne Olivier Bell to Fermor, sent in 1980.
 The National Library of Scotland received this collection from Farkas Zsófia, Gescher's niece, in 2015.

-Letters of Sir Patrick Leigh Fermor to Michael and Joey Casey
+Letters of Patrick Leigh Fermor to Michael and Joey Casey

 These letters were presented to the National Library of Scotland by Joey Casey in 2015.
-There are four letters in total from Fermor addressed to Michael and Joey Casey, dated 2004 - 2005.
+There are four letters in total from Fermor addressed to Michael and Joey Casey, dated 2004–2005.
 Michael Casey was Joan Leigh Fermor's nephew and Joey Casey was his wife.